getgrav/grav-learn/pages/02.content/05.image-linking/docs.md

 ![Test Image 2](../test-slug/test_image_2.jpg)
 ```

-You will notice that we navigated up one directory using (`../`) and then to down into the `test-slug` page folder using the slug which was set in `/pages/01.blog/test-post-2/item.md` file.
+You will notice that we navigated up one directory using (`../`) and then down into the `test-slug` page folder using the slug which was set in `/pages/01.blog/test-post-2/item.md` file.

 ### Directory relative

 **Directory Relative** image links use destinations set relative to the current page.
 The main difference between a slug relative, and directory relative link, is that rather than using the URL slugs, you reference via the full path with folder names.

-An example of this wuld be something like:
+An example of this would be something like:

 ```markdown
 ![Test Image 3](../../01.blog/02.my_folder/test_image_3.jpg)